 High-level advocacy about vaccines (especially new ones, such as COVID-19 vaccine) and its benefits should be encouraged at all levels so as to improve acceptance and minimize vaccination hesitancy among the populace thereby promoting public health.

-Keywords: COVID-19, Knowledge, Vaccination, Hesitancy, Chronic diseases.
+Keywords: COVID-19, Knowledge, Vaccination, Hesitancy, Chronic diseases, Intense respiratory syndrome.